novoda/aosp.changelog.to/README.md

 Receive a notification email every time a new git tag is found in AOSP<br/>
 _Will_ generates a change log between different aosp tags.

+This tool works on your local checkout of the AOSP code.
+Be prepared, have the repo tool installed and reserve 100GB of disk.
+For detailed requirementes see [source.android.com](https://source.android.com/source/downloading.html).

 ### Usage
 #### New tag notification
 ```